 5. Remove from the heat and soak for 20 to 24 hours.

 6. Line a couple of baking sheets with napkins or paper towels.
+You may or may not need this, depending on your molinu.
+If you use a metate, you don’t need to do this step.
 Set aside.

 8. Transfer the drained corn into a large bowl.